pyrretsoftware/termusic/README.md

 - ``queue add <song name>`` - searches up a song and adds it to the queue
 - ``queue remove`` - removes the last song from the queue
 - ``queue clear`` - clears the queue

-When your done, press enter on your keyboard and termusic will search up the song and play it.
-This can take a few seconds.